 For the Frizzled Leeks:

-- Thinly slice the white and light green parts of the leek into 3-inch-long julienne strips.
-Rinse in a bowl of water to remove the grit.
+- Thinly slice (julienne) the white and light green parts of the leek.
+Rinse them in a bowl of water to remove any dirt.
 Drain and pat dry.

-- In a small saucepan heat the vegetable oil over medium-high heat .
-Add a small handful of the leeks to the oil.
+- In a small saucepan, heat the vegetable oil over medium-high heat.
+Add the leeks to the oil.

-- Fry the leeks, stirring often with a metal slotted spoon, until the oil is barely bubbling and the leeks are light golden brown, 1 to 3 minutes.
+- Fry the leeks, stirring often, until the leeks are light golden brown (1 to 3 minutes).

 Nutrition information on In the Kitch is provided as a courtesy and is an estimate only.
 It may not include toppings and/or dipping sauce.

 This soup recipe is a great way to warm your home and keep everyone full and coming back for seconds.
 As with most soups, it is easy to prepare then keep warm until you are ready to serve.
 It also makes for great leftovers and heats up well.
 The frizzled leeks add a full-bodied flavor to the soup; just consider making a fresh batch of frizzled leeks when preparing on day two.